abzetdin-adamov/install-hive-on-centos-7/README.md

-# Install Hive on Centos 7
+# Install Apache Hive on Centos 7

 ## 1) Download appropriate version of Pig